TRX Single-leg Exercises

 Have you thought about adding single leg exercises to your workout routine?

-Single leg exercises work you unilaterally and create enough instability to challenge balance, while also being able to add load and build strength.
+You don’t have to be an NBA All-star to reap the benefits of single-leg exercises.
+Using the TRX Suspension Trainer, you can work unilaterally and create enough instability to challenge balance, while also being able to add load and build strength.
 You can also identify differences between your two sides and focus on creating more balance and stability throughout your body.

 Each of the following six exercises, from St. Louis, Brentwood and Clayton, MO personal trainers, should be performed with precision and intention.
 If your movement patterns begin to wane, reset and rest, if necessary.
 Progressions should only be added once the basic move has been mastered.